 The Carpenter Lake Property ("Carpenter Lake") is situated along the Cable Bay Shear Zone ("CBSZ") and straddles the south central margin of the Athabasca Basin in northern Saskatchewan.
-The property presently comprises a total of 16,872 hectares (41,691 acres) within eight contiguous mineral dispositions and is a Joint Venture between ALX (60%) and Pacton Gold Inc. (formerly Noka Resources Inc.) (40%).
+Carpenter Lake presently comprises a total of 16,872 hectares (41,691 acres) within eight contiguous mineral dispositions and is a joint venture between ALX (60%) and Pacton Gold Inc. (formerly Noka Resources Inc.) (40%).
 Carpenter Lake has prospective exploration attributes that warrant further evaluation.

-A FALCON® airborne gradiometer gravity survey was carried out by CGG over Carpenter Lake.
-The survey was completed in the last week of February 2015 and included approximately 340 line-km flown at 100 metre line spacing covering a grid area of approximately 10 x 4 km.
-A final report from CGG on the airborne gravity survey results was received and has been filed for assessment with the Government of Saskatchewan.
+A FALCON® airborne gradiometer gravity survey was carried out by CGG over Carpenter Lake in 2015.
+The survey included approximately 340 line-km flown at 100 metre line spacing covering a grid area of approximately 10 x 4 km.
 The results were integrated into the Company's geophysical database to better define drill targets at Carpenter Lake.